andresgalante/andresgalante.github.io/_posts/2015-08-31-adopt-a-deisgner.markdown

 If you are a developer: **Adopt a designer**.

-Show them the way and let them walk it.
-Hopefully they will take your project to places you would never imagine, plus they will make it look good.
+Show us the way and let us walk it.
+Hopefully we will take your project to places you would never imagine, plus we will probably make it look good.

 I've been adopted by the [Aerogear community](https://aerogear.org/).
 [Bruno](https://twitter.com/abstractj), [Daniel](https://twitter.com/passos), [Lukas](https://twitter.com/lfryc) and the other members of the team should give themselves a pat on the back.
 You've been patient enough to teach one designer git and show him how to became part of your world.